istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 When enabled in a pod's namespace, automatic injection injects the proxy configuration at pod creation time using an admission controller.

-Manual injection directly modifies configuration, like deployments, and injects the proxy configuration into it.
+Manual injection directly modifies configuration, like deployments, by adding the proxy configuration into it.

 If you are not sure which one to use, automatic injection is recommended.